vojteq/PVGIS_CloudSim_extension/README.md

-# CloudSim extedned by data from PVGIS weather database
+# CloudSim extended by data from PVGIS weather database
 ## Created as project for Internet of Things classes on AGH University of Science and Technology, Faculty of Computer Science, Electronics and Telecommunications

 ## Functions